AlexBeesonWarwick/OfflineRLConstrainedEnsemble/README.md

 # Balancing policy constraint and ensemble size in uncertainty-based offline reinforcement learning.

-This repository provides the code used to produce the results in our paper - https://arxiv.org/abs/2303.14716.
+This repository contains the code used to produce the results in our paper - https://arxiv.org/abs/2303.14716.

 The algorithms used in the work can be found in the folder "Algorithms".